iemkek/SAP_Conversational_AI_Assignments/README.md

 ![Define actions](https://github.com/iemkek/SAP_Conversational_AI_Assignments/blob/master/img/simpleResponse6.png)

 #### Step 9: Test it
-Test your chatbot by pressing the CHAT WITH YOUR BOT button (bottom right corner of the screen).
+Test your chatbot by pressing the CHAT WITH YOUR BOT button (bottom right side of the screen) and looking at the bot response.
 - Type the expression "Register as business partner"

+If you do not get the correct results, try finding out what went wrong by using the tips and tricks on the master branch page [here](https://github.com/iemkek/SAP_Conversational_AI_Assignments/blob/master/README.md#debugging-the-chatbot).

 ![Chatbot simple response result](https://github.com/iemkek/SAP_Conversational_AI_Assignments/blob/master/img/simpleResponseTest.png)